Battlestar Galactica: Human vs. Cylon: Pre-show

 The queue for the Human ride firstly is a narrow walkway.
 The riders enter the ride building where Galactica Actual and Cag Starbuck explain the mission.
 Then the riders are loaded into the trains.
 Upon departure, the riders hear the dialogue, "Happy Hunting.
 So say we all."

 Ride description

 The Human coaster is designed like the Colonial Mark II Viper for riders who want a roller coaster experience without inversions.
 According to Universal Studios Singapore engineers, riders on the Human track experience more G-forces than those on the Cylon track.
-At certain points in the ride, the coaster reaches speed of up to 90 km/h.
+At the top of the launch, the coaster reaches its top speed of 90 km/h.